 - Download the prescribed “Summary of Financial Resources” form from the Online Admission System and declare the amount of your available financial resources.

-- Each amount indicated in the “Summary of Financial Resources” should be accompanied by any of the following supporting evidence:
+- Each amount indicated in the “Summary of Financial Resources” should be accompanied by the following supporting evidence:

-3. Others: if you have financial resources other than mentioned above, upload documents that prove the existence of such funds
+3. Others: if you have financial resources other than mentioned above, upload documents that prove the existence of such funds. (optional)

-- Any of the above should include the issue date, your (or your supporter’s) name, account number and savings amount.
+- The documents listed above should include the issue date, your (or your supporter’s) name, account number and savings amount.

 - If the total amount of your financial resources is less than the required amount, please indicate your plan to fund the shortfall.